OSGConnect/tutorial-AutoDockVina/README.md

 Next we see the execution wrapper  `vina_wrapper.bash`.
 The execution wrapper and its inside content are executed on a worker node out in the Open Science Grid.
 The first two commands will unzip the file containing the AutoDock Vina program and make it accessible on the command line; we can then run a typical vina command.

-**Change needed:** In the script, replace `VINA_TGZ` with the name of the software tar.gz file you downloaded from the AutoDock website.
-Change `VINA_DIR` to the name of the un-tarred software file, probably the same name without the `.tgz` ending.
+**Change needed:** If your download tar.gz file has a different name, change it in the script below, in the `tar` command.
+You will also need to change the name of the `AUTODOCK_FOLDER` to match whatever folder appears when you un-tar the downloaded tar.gz file.

 	#!/bin/bash

 	# Unzip autodock vina software
-	tar -xzf VINA_TGZ
+	tar -xzf autodock_vina.tar.gz
-	export PATH=$PWD/VINA_DIR/bin:$PATH
+	export PATH=$PWD/AUTODOCK_FOLDER/bin:$PATH

 	# Run vina
 	vina --config receptor_config.txt \